ericzastoupil/beanZ/README.md

 # beanZ
-Zastoupil implementation of beancount and fava
+Zastoupil implementation of ~~beancount and fava~~ a personal finance (manual) aggregator and analysis tool.

+More details in docmentation/design.md